 Motorcycle Accident Litigation in West Virginia

-In 2016, 5,286 motorcyclists were killed in the U.S. Of those killed, 94 percent were riders and 6 per cent were passengers.
-In 2015, more than 88,000 riders or passengers were injured.
-In West Virginia that same year, there were 29 fatal motorcycle accidents.
+In 2019, 5,014 motorcyclists were killed in the U.S. In West Virginia that same year, there were 28 fatal motorcycle accidents.
 19 of those West Virginians who died were wearing helmets.
+Per vehicle miles traveled, motorcyclists are 29 times more likely to be killed in a fatal accident compared to drivers and passengers of other motor vehicles.

 - Driver negligence